 - Introduce the video.
 Explain that situations do arise in the workplace where an unfamiliar genre comes up, and the purpose of the memo assignment is to help students learn how to cope with such situations.
 Ask the students to pay attention to how Jim handles this situation.

 - Watch the video.
 I would recommend allowing the video to download a little before actually showing it, so consider opening this page and letting it buffer while you start class.
 Test this beforehand so you avoid any mishaps.
 You can expand the video to full screen by clicking the icon in the bottom-right corner.
-(I apologize for the poor quality of the video.
-I may try this again with better software and update the video in the next little while.)

 - Ask the class generally what they think Jim finally did to write his “run-down.”